bartimus-primed/container_course/content/_index.md

 - {{% fragment %}}A container runs isolated processes (the container itself is a process){{% /fragment %}}

 ---
-#### A container uses namespaces to interact with the kernel.
+#### A container interact with the kernel via a namespace.
-These namespaces may or may not be the actual native kernel namespaces, they typically represent:
+These namespaces may or may not be the actual native kernel namespaces, but they typically allow interaction with specified:
 - {{% fragment %}}processes{{% /fragment %}}
 - {{% fragment %}}storage{{% /fragment %}}
 - {{% fragment %}}network{{% /fragment %}}